yochaigal/cairn/second-edition/wardens-guide/naming-procedures.md

 ### Forest Names

-- Combine words from the following table by rolling a **d10** twice, first for the **tens** place, and then another for the **ones** place.
-Repeat the process for the noun.
+- For the adjective, roll a **d10** twice, first for the **tens** place, and then another for the **ones** place.
+Then repeat the process for the noun.
 - Change it up!
 The name _Welcoming Grove_ might be more appropriate than _Beckoning Copse_ for your setting.
 - Use contrasting words (e.g. _Twisted Canopy_) to evoke an interesting point about the location.
-- Alliteration and pleasing combinations can create pleasant sounds. _Whispering Woods_ is more pleasing to the ear than _Tangled Woods._
+- Make it sound nice.
+Alliteration and pleasing combinations can create pleasant sounds. _Whispering Woods_ is more pleasing to the ear than _Tangled Woods._

 |          |                |             |
 | -------- | -------------- | ----------- |